 A is for Aromatherapy

-You can use essential oils for aromatherapy in massage applying essential oils safe for the skin or using essential oils for a diffuser to inhale natural properties effortlessly.
+You can use essential oils for aromatherapy in massage by applying skin-safe essential oils, or by using essential oils in a diffuser to inhale the natural benefits.

 B is for Best Selling

-Lavender is a well known essential oil for helping sleep.
-What you might not know is that Lavender is a natural anti-inflammatory, anti fungal and antioxidant.
+Lavender is a well known essential oil for a good night’s sleep.
+What you might not know is that Lavender is also a natural anti-inflammatory, anti-fungal and antioxidant.

 TOP TIP: Add a drop of lavender essential oil to your night cream for an easy way to use aromatherapy for sleep.

 C is for Camphor